 Because the study of English is concerned with language in all its forms, a wide range of written, spoken and audio-visual texts are studied in the English classroom.

-Students in Year 10 are required to purchase their own copies of set novels and plays.
+Students in Year 10 are required to purchase their own copies of some texts.

 AN OVERVIEW OF THE ENGLISH COURSE AND LINKS TO QCAA ENGLISH STUDIES FOLLOWS: